karttur/soil-spectro/_posts/2022/2022-09-16-spectrodata-OSSL4ML04-mlmodel00.markdown

 <figcaption>Figure 5.
 Spectral data preprocessing steps available in the xSpectre process flow.</figcaption>
 </figure>

 Outlier detection and removal only affects the model training.
 The purpose of removing outliers from the model training is to reduce the effects of (erroneous) extreme values.
 This can be critical in small datasets but should have little effect in large datasets without major errors.
+Outliers can relate both to the covariates and the target feature to detect.

 The process-flow implements four different outlier detectors (the links lead to the Sci-kit learn functions applied in the script):
 - [IsolationForest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html),